-Tips for Handling a High-Pressure Job Interview
+Tips to Turn a High-Pressure Interview into a Low-Pressure Job Interview

-According to Dr. JP Pawliw-Fry, an internationally renowned expert, trainer, and speaker at the Institute for Health and Human Potential (IHHP) and author of the book Performing Under Pressure, here are some techniques to try before your next interview.
+What can you do to maximize your interview success while under pressure?
+Some easy techniques can help you relax and put everything into perspective, according to Dr. JP Pawliw-Fry, an internationally renowned expert, trainer, and speaker at the Institute for Health and Human Potential (IHHP) and author of Performing Under Pressure.

-Be a Student of Human Behavior and Know How Your Brain Works
+Know How Your Brain Works

 Be Open and Expansive